 Standing Up to POTS is making a difference in the POTS community through research.
-To date, we have awarded $258,684 USD of POTS research for teams in the United States, Australia, Canada, Germany, and Sweden.
-Our primary research interest is to improve the quality of life for people living with POTS right now through better diagnosis and treatment options.
+To date, we have awarded $318,684 USD to elite POTS research teams in the United States, Australia, Canada, Germany, and Sweden.
+Our focus when awarding grants is always toward improving the quality of life for people living with POTS right now through better diagnosis and treatment options.

 Dr. Jeffrey Boris, MD LLC, pediatric cardiologist in private practice, and Dr. Bruce Kristal, Brigham and Women's Hospital and Harvard Medical School, USA - awarded February 2021